Ear Seeds: 4 Benefits From These Acupressure Tools + Guide To Apply

 2. Improved sleep hygiene

-This sleep study found that ear seeds helped those with primary insomnia (however, the researchers note that it was a very small sample size and needs more evidence).
-Other research also suggests that while there might be promising evidence toward this claim, the available trials are all too small at the moment.
+This sleep study found that ear seeds helped those with primary insomnia4 (however, the researchers note that it was a very small sample size and needs more evidence).
+Other research also suggests that while there might be promising evidence5 toward this claim, the available trials are all too small at the moment.

 3. Decreased pain and increased pain tolerance

-This 2013 study found that 70% of patients reported lessened back pain after a four-week trial, with a one-month follow-up.
+This 2013 study found that 70% of patients reported lessened back pain6 after a four-week trial, with a one-month follow-up.
 (The study authors noted that similar trials in acupuncture literature only see about an average of 30%.)
-And this more recent study actually found that study participants—who all identified as "healthy" and no chronic pain—had an increased pain threshold.
+And more recent study actually found that study participants—who all identified as "healthy" and no chronic pain—had an increased pain threshold7.

 4. It may help weight management.